 Working with ClientsWe partner with a wide variety of clients, from corporate and public pensions to endowments and foundations, to solve investment problems.
 We view ESG criteria as one set of factors among many that should be weighed appropriately to inform investment decision making, and we believe our ability to integrate ESG issues into our investment process contributes to our mission to exceed the investment objectives and service expectations of our clients worldwide.

-Collaboration with industry initiatives We are signatories to the UN Principles for Responsible Investment (PRI), the PRI Statement on ESG in credit ratings, the UK Stewardship Code, the Hong Kong Principles of Responsible Ownership, and the Japan Stewardship Code.
+Collaboration with industry initiatives We are signatories to the UN Principles for Responsible Investment (PRI), the PRI Statement on ESG in credit ratings, the UK Stewardship Code, the Hong Kong Principles of Responsible Ownership, the Japan Stewardship Code, and the Investor Stewardship Group’s Framework for US Stewardship and Governance.
 We are also members of the International Corporate Governance Network, the Asian Corporate Governance Association, GRESB, and the Global Impact Investing Network (GIIN).
 Wellington Management engages with a number of other ESG-related initiatives such as the Investor Network on Climate Risk and the UN Global Compact (UNGC).
 In addition, we cultivate relationships with other asset management firms and broader industry organizations to share insights on corporate governance trends and local market considerations.

 Our perspectives on climate change Wellington Management recognizes that an international transition toward a lower-carbon economy is underway and believes this is important not only for our clients’ investments, but for the sustainability of financial markets, the global economy, and our planet.

 Climate change and related policy movements toward a low-carbon future may present an array of near- and long-term risks and opportunities.
 At its core, we view climate change as being about greater volatility and less-predictable outcomes.
 Read more about our perspectives on climate change.